microsoftgraph/dotnetcore-console-sample/day28-webhooks/README.md

         ```bash
         ngrok http 5000
         ```
+        > **Note:** If you did not yet install the [ngrok](https://ngrok.com/) tool from the prerequisites please do so now.
+Be sure to place the `ngrok.exe` tool in an accesible location or update your PATH environment variable to include the containing folder.

     1. Copy the https Forwarding url shown
         ![Screenshot of ngrok running](Images/ngrok.png)
     1. In VSCode Paste the copied URL into the baseUrl property in `appsettings.json`